TheOdinProject/curriculum/advanced_html_css/accessibility/keyboard_navigation.md

 - [Why should you never completely remove focus styles from an element?](#focus-never-remove)
 - [What is the tab order?](#tab-order)
 - [What is the best way to hide hidden content from assistive technologies?](#best-way-hide-content)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- [Skip Links](https://webaim.org/techniques/skipnav/) are another form of accessibility for keyboard users and can be especially helpful for those who require more effort to tab through the contents of a page.